plone/plone.app.testing/src/plone/app/testing/helpers.rst

     Set up plone.testing.zca.LayerCleanup in ... seconds.
       Set up plone.testing.zope.Startup in ... seconds.
       Set up plone.app.testing.layers.PloneFixture in ... seconds.
-      Set up HelperDemos in ... seconds.
+      Set up...HelperDemos in ... seconds.
       Set up plone.app.testing.layers.HelperDemos:Integration in ... seconds.

 We should see the newly registered components and the persistent changes